-U.S. Weather Bureau stations operated at Pysht and Port Crescent with telegraph connection to most likely in a courtesy of War cal data and served as an early warning system to notify points inland by telegraph of approaching severe storms.
+U.S. Weather Bureau stations operated at Pysht and Port Crescent with telegraph connection to Port Angeles.
+The stations collected meteorological data and served as an early warning system to notify points inland by telegraph of approaching severe storms.

 Circa 1960 view of fishing vessels and sailboats in a harbor, most likely in Aberdeen, taken by Dell Mulkey.
 Image courtesy of Washington Digital Archives.